pektezol/lphub/README.md

 * We store a JWT (JSON Web Token) on your device as a cookie to facilitate authentication to LPHUB.
 * We collect and store your publicly available id, username, avatar link, and country code from Steam during your first login to LPHUB.
 The exact date and time of your LPHUB account creation is also stored.
 * In a case of profile update, newly changed values replaces the old data, and the update time is also stored.
-* All of the demo proof submitted by users are stored in a publicly accessible Google Drive folder.
+* All of the demo proof submitted by users are stored in a publicly accessible Backblaze B2 bucket.
 By submitting demo as a proof, you agree that your demo proof becomes available to the public.
 * Any information, ideas, or solutions shared on LPHUB are intended to be openly accessible and available for collaborative purposes.
 Users should understand that the content they contribute might be viewed and used by others for the purpose of generating insights and solutions.
 * At any time, Privacy Policy may get updated to reflect changes in LPHUB.
 The effective date at the bottom of the README indicates when the most recent changes were made.